'Carnage': Emergency responders' horror after seven dead in crash, including infant

-"Absolute carnage" - that's how police soberly described a crash scene south of Picton today that has resulted in seven deaths, including an infant.
+Police today soberly described the crash scene south of Picton - which resulted in seven deaths, including an infant - as "absolute carnage".

-It is now considered one of the deadliest crashes in New Zealand history.

 A light van with nine people inside appears to have crossed the centre line and smashed head-on into a refrigerated goods truck around 7.30am, police officials said in a press conference this afternoon outside Blenheim Police Station.